 There is absolutely no doubt whatsoever that the Lord’s Prayer, or as it is less commonly known, the Disciples’ Prayer is a favourite for millions of people all over the world.
 Whether it’s a funeral or a wedding, a service of thanksgiving or just a lone sinner in a moment of crisis, the Lord’s Prayer can always be prayed for by those seeking immediate help from the Lord.

 But my question remains: is the Lord’s Prayer for the Church?

-During my recent verse-by-verse Bible study on Matthew’s Gospel, we received an e-mail from a friend of our ministry, requesting I offer a more detailed explanation as to why I approach the Lord’s Prayer in a semi-dispensational way.
+A friend of our ministry contacted us after listening to my verse-by-verse Bible study on Matthew’s Gospel, requesting I offer a more detailed explanation as to why I approach the Lord’s Prayer in a semi-dispensational way.

 As this article unfolds, I hope my stance on not only being a semi-dispensationalist becomes a little clearer, but that I do justice to examining the Lord’s Prayer faithfully, respectfully, and above all, correctly.

 So, before I scrub up and attempt to do a methodical and delicate examination on the Lord’s Prayer, I must take a moment or two to give a brief background to Matthew 6:9-13, where we find the Lord Jesus halfway through His Sermon on the Mount speech.

 During this section of Holy Writ, we discover the Jewish Messiah speaking to the Jewish people in their Jewish land while still living under the Jewish law, concerning the Jewish Kingdom of Heaven and what God expected from His chosen race the Jews then and during the future Jewish millennial reign.
 (I intentionally used the term Jewish and Jews repeatedly to underscore this part of Matthew’s gospel as being solely relevant for the Jews.
 More on this later).